vickyboston20/aws-lambda-pyodbc-layer/README.md

 - The Microsoft ODBC Driver for SQL Server is developed and maintained by Microsoft.
 Refer to the official [Microsoft documentation](https://learn.microsoft.com/en-us/sql/connect/python/pyodbc/python-sql-driver-pyodbc) for installation instructions and driver information.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [GNU License](LICENSE).
 Feel free to use, modify, and distribute this project in accordance with the terms of the license.

 ## Contributions
 Contributions are welcome!
 If you have suggestions for improvements or find any issues, please open an issue or submit a pull request.